rocketacademy/sarah-classic/class-exercises/day-12-dom.md

 ### Random x Images

 Add an input to makeBox.

-The user can fill out a number, _x_ in the input.
+The user can fill out a number, _x,_ in the input.
 When they click the button, _x_ images are made inside the card.

 ## Daily Feedback

-Please [share feedback](https://forms.gle/8P4TURiYNPDmyAmH9) on today's material.
+Please [share feedback](https://forms.gle/EphjPbsUTNXGqN946) on today's material.
 Thank you for making SWE101 great!